New Year’s resolutions usually reach dissolution by the time my birthday rolls around in March.

 Reading through a book I liked was easy and fun.
 However, I had to look for fun in the books I didn’t like.

-How do you reinvent your sexual attitude to feel fun when sex has seemed a chore for such a long time?
+How do you reinvent your sexual attitude and find fun when sex has seemed a chore for such a long time?

 Do not resist the transformation.
 Allow sex to evolve from a, ‘job that must be done,’ to a, ‘job that when well done, curls your toes.’